I am a Professor of Mathematics in the Department of Mathematical Sciences at Purdue University Fort Wayne.

 Click here for a list of some grants I've received and some talks I've given.

-In Fall 2018 at Purdue University Fort Wayne, I taught Differential Equations, Math 363.
+During 2018-19 at Purdue University Fort Wayne, I taught Calculus I (Math 165), Elementary Linear Algebra (Math 351), and Differential Equations (Math 363).
 From Fall 1997 to Spring 2018 at IPFW, I taught Math 151: Algebra and Trigonometry, Math 154: Algebra & Trigonometry II, the Math 165-166 sequence: first-year calculus (formerly Math 163-164), Math 175: Introductory Discrete Mathematics, Math 261: Multivariate Calculus, Math 262: Linear Algebra and Differential Equations, Math 263: Multivariate and Vector Calculus, Math 351: Elementary Linear Algebra, Math 363: Differential Equations, Math 453: Algebra I, MA 511: Linear Algebra with Applications, Math 525: Introduction to Complex Analysis, Math 553: Introduction to Abstract Algebra, Math 554: Linear Algebra, Math 560: Fundamental Concepts of Geometry, and Math 571: Elementary Topology.
 I also directed some independent graduate study courses in Math 598: Topics in Geometry, and Readings in Special Relativity, and the Physics-Based Calculus workshop was offered for credit as Math 598 through the IPFW Division of Continuing Studies.

 E-mail: CoffmanA (at) pfw.edu (this changed in 2018)Office: 292 Kettler Hall.